 We came late due to a missed turn, but had we arrived earlier, we would have had a guided tour and possibly had the chance to pick some vegetables.
 It’s just one of the many tours that Costales offers to visitors.
 They also have accommodations available.

-Be sure to bring some eco bags (and a cooler with ice) for some fresh produce and farm products to bring home.
+Be sure to bring eco bags (and a cooler with ice) for some fresh produce and farm products to bring home.
 The staff were saying their star product is the pork.
 Next time, for sure, and a chance to see some of the nearby waterfalls.

 Costales Nature Farm is in Brgy.
 Gagalot, Majayjay, Laguna.